Privacy Policy

 • support correspondence;

-• delivery metadata;
+• delivery metadata; and

 Where a communications channel is enabled at your request, the minimum routing data necessary for that channel may be stored separately under enhanced access restrictions.

-4.5 Website and security data
+4.5 Website, dashboard, and security data

 We may process limited technical and security information such as: